What is Feven?

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 Look for "Feven", select this entry and click "remove".

-If you continue to have problems with removal of Feven, reset you Internet Explorer settings to default.
+If you continue to have problems with removal of the feven ads, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.